New US embassy in Jerusalem high-profile but humble

 Trump's unilateral decision delighted Israelis and enraged Palestinians, who want to make the eastern, mainly Palestinian, part of the city the capital of their future state and say that Trump's decision ignores their demands.

-Jerusalem Mayor Nir Barkat on Tuesday said the city would name a small roundabout adjacent to the embassy as "Trump Square".
+Jerusalem Mayor Nir Barkat says the city will name a small roundabout adjacent to the embassy as "Trump Square".

 "Naming this square in honour of the president is our way of showing our love and respect for the president and the American people," he said in a statement.